GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-02-27 01:37:44 IST
+This content is dynamically generated in Indian Time (IST): 2024-02-27 01:52:55 IST

 Current Weather in Coimbatore:
-Temperature: 22.73 °C
+Temperature: 25.88 °C
-Condition: broken clouds
+Condition: mist